By Troy Ivan

 BUBBLE BAG’d BYPRODUCT ETHANOL CLEANUP

-Almost 20g of Lemon Fiz purged to glass, I’m still in shock.
-That material was completely waterlogged after two runs through the Bubble Machine but after drying I was still able to pull this!
+Almost 20g of Lemon Fiz purged to glass; I’m still shocked.
+That material was completely waterlogged after two runs through the Bubble Machine, but after drying, I could still pull this!

 I hope this was as enlightening and fun for you as it was for me.
-Tying these processes together for people to see how they fit together is important to see we are working together, not in competition.
-My hope is that this will encourage people to look closer at the bigger picture and have an appreciation for all extraction methods and realize that they all have their benefits, limitations, and place in the market.
-Keep a wider perspective and just make good medicine with safe tools
+Tying these processes together for people to see how they fit together is essential to see we are working together, not in competition.
+I hope this will encourage people to look closer at the bigger picture, appreciate all extraction methods, and realize that they all have their benefits, limitations, and place in the market.
+Keep a broader perspective and just make good medicine with safe tools.

-Lastly, I’d like to give a shoutout to a few folks that contributed to my process knowledge.
-First, Bubbleman from Bubbleman’s world has made a bunch of videos with great explanations for working with kief.
+Lastly, I’d like to shout out to a few folks who contributed to my process knowledge.
+First, Bubbleman from Bubbleman’s World has made a bunch of videos with great explanations for working with kief.
 Second, a couple Facebook groups; “Press It!
 (Rosin Extractions)” and “Team Dry Sift” provided some great feedback and the threads in those groups were very helpful.
-Then obviously, “Extractcraft Users Group” is the best group ever for small scale ethanol extraction.
+Then obviously, “IchiBan’s Extraction Lounge” is the best group ever for small scale ethanol extraction.
 Now go get to crafting and making some shizzle!